MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-G--Securing-Administrators-Groups-in-Active-Directory.md

 author: Femila
 ---
 # Appendix G: Securing Administrators Groups in Active Directory

+>Applies To: Windows Server Technical Preview

 ## Appendix G: Securing Administrators Groups in Active Directory
 As is the case with the Enterprise Admins (EA) and Domain Admins (DA) groups, membership in the built-in Administrators (BA) group should be required only in build or disaster recovery scenarios.
 There should be no day-to-day user accounts in the Administrators group with the exception of the Built-in Administrator account for the domain, if it has been secured as described in [Appendix D: Securing Built-In Administrator Accounts in Active Directory](../../../ad-ds/plan/security-best-practices/Appendix-D--Securing-Built-In-Administrator-Accounts-in-Active-Directory.md).

 Administrators are, by default, the owners of most of the AD DS objects in their respective domains.
 Membership in this group may be required in build or disaster recovery scenarios in which ownership or the ability to take ownership of objects is required.
 Additionally, DAs and EAs inherit a number of their rights and permissions by virtue of their default membership in the Administrators group.
-Default group nesting for privileged groups in Active Directory should not be modified, and each domain‚Äôs Administrators group should be secured as described in the step-by-step instructions that follow.
+Default group nesting for privileged groups in Active Directory should not be modified, and each domainís Administrators group should be secured as described in the step-by-step instructions that follow.

 For the Administrators group in each domain in the forest: